 “Honey is made by bees for bees, and their health can be sacrificed when it is harvested by humans.
 Importantly, harvesting honey does not correlate with The Vegan Society’s definition of veganism, which seeks to exclude not just cruelty, but exploitation.”

-Additionally, colonies are regularly culled post-harvest in the name of keeping costs down.
+The production of conventional honey may also hurt bees.
+When honey is harvested, it is replaced with a sugar substitute that lacks micro-nutrients.
+It’s also not as quaint as wild bees buzzing to-and-fro collecting pollen.
+Colonies may be culled post-harvest in the name of keeping costs down.
 Queen bees, which would typically leave the hive to start new colonies, have their wings clipped.